JoeAB3/Group5Capstone_Project/README.md

 With these two datasets we have created a joined dataframe that contains four indicators measured anually and for each country.
 Because the HDI has been only reported since 1990, we are considered only the frame of time: 1990-2019.

-(Joe could add here the description of the Olympic data)

 ## 2. Machine Learning:

 Our goal is to predict the total number of medals won by each country in the Summer Olympic Games.
-Because, the olympic games are highly dominated for 3 or 4 countries, this data will be highly skewed.
-Therefore, we need to make a Regression Model that can handle this kind of data such as -------- (model(s) that Bret has found online with links or references.
-You can add some basic explanation of the model and why you think it is going to work).
+Because, the olympic games are dominated for 3 or 4 countries, this data will be highly skewed.
+Therefore, we need to use a Regression Model that can handle this kind of data.
+We would need to analyze further the data and to do some research that allows us to find the more suitable model.

 ## 3. Database: